Samin-A1/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.

 At first I wasn't entirely sure how to use the json file which caused a lot of hiccups at the beginning.
 However, as soon as I got the hang of it, the rest of the process was mostly smooth sailing.
 Overall, I learned a lot from this and I plan on continuing my practice of those concepts I learned in order to get better at using them.

 ## License